Braian-Quintian/express-version-api/README.md

 ## Running Tests

-To run tests, run the following command
+This library uses Jest for testing.
+To run the tests, you can use the following command:

 ```bash
   npm run test